title: Create collections of API requests in Postman

 ## Create a collection from a template

 Not sure how to get started with your collection?
-Instead of creating a collection from scratch, you can use a template with predefined content.
-Postman has templates designed for integration testing, API documentation, conditional workflows, data visualization, and more.
+Instead of creating a collection from scratch, you can use a Postman template with predefined content.
+Postman has templates designed for integration testing, API documentation, flows, agents, and more.
+You can browse templates by role or use case, or search for a template that fits your needs.
+For more, see [Postman's collection templates](https://www.postman.com/templates/collections/).

-To create a collection from a template, do the following:
+To add a request to a multi-protocol collection, do the following:

 ## Configure a collection